Effect-TS/effect/packages/platform/README.md

 The `HttpApiSecurity` module provides a way to add security annotations to your API.

-The `HttpApiSecurity` offers the following authorization types:
+It offers the following authorization types:

 - `HttpApiSecurity.apiKey` - API key authorization through headers, query
   parameters, or cookies.